server-os/server-image/README.md

 your approver should be asking:

 * Have I tested this in all the ways I can think of?
-Might this impact standalone SmartOS in some way?
+Might this impact standalone ServerOS in some way?
 * Have I documented any new commands or interfaces in manual pages?
 * Have I built this both debug and non-debug?
 * Have I reviewed the `git pbchk` output when working in bldenv in